 ‘Hold on...Pants that you bleed into?
 With no other protection?
 Really?
 How does that work?
 Are't you just sitting in a puddle of blood then?
 That’s disgusting.’

-Every person menstruating uses an average of 11,000 single use products over their lifetime, which is an incredible amount.
-Just in the UK, it’s estimated that between 1.5 and 2 BILLION items of period waste are flushed down our toilets.
+Just in the UK, between 1.5 and 2 BILLION items of period waste are produced and then flushed down our toilets.
 These, along with wipes combine to create the disgusting fatbergs that we’ve seen in documentaries like ‘Blue Planet’ and programmes such as ‘War on Plastic’.

 It's no fun being ‘on’.
 It's bad enough in the week before, with hormonal shifts and potential mood swings, carb cravings, maybe a little bit of insomnia thrown into the mix?
 And then your period arrives and if you're lucky you get away with a few cramps and some general achiness.
 If not, it's flooding, clots, being doubled over with cramps and potentially waking up in a bloodbath.